CurtisConway/ExampleMusoraApp/README.md

 # ExampleMusoraApp
-A simple example app built using MusoraJS
+A simple example app built using React Native and MusoraJS